hyperledger/besu-docs/docs/HowTo/Limit-Access/Updating-Permission-Lists.md

 To remove a node from the nodes allowlist:

-1. On the _Nodes_ tab of the permissioning management dapp, hover over the row of the node you are removing.
+1. On the **Nodes** tab of the permissioning management dapp, hover over the row of the node you are removing.
 A trash can displays.
-1. Click on the trash can.
+1. Select the trash can.

 !!! tip